davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 If certain important conditions are satisfied, that is.

 Exactly what those conditions are, whether they are plausibly realised, or whether they are even possible, has been the subject of much debate in the CJT literature.
-From Condorcet himself, @baker1976 who re-ignigted academic interest in the theorem, and subsequent scholars, a number of necessary conditions have been introduced, relaxed, and challenged.
+While Condorcet himself only listed a few necessary conditions for his theorem, @baker1976, who re-ignigted academic interest in the theorem and subsequent scholars, have made futher implicit assumptions explicit:

-What follows is a short review:
+  1. **Voter Competence** - voters have a better than random chance of selecting the correct alternative.

+  2. **Voter Homogeneity** - all voters have the same likelihood of selecting the correct alternative.

+  3. **Voter Independence** - voters' choices are independent of one another.

+  4. **Simple Majority** - the group decision rule is a simple majority vote.

+  5. **Dichotomous Choice** - there are exactly two alternatives, only one of which is correct.

+  6. **Voter Sincerity** - voters share a common objective and vote according to their belief as to which alternative is the best.

+  7. **Objectively Correct** - there is an objectively correct answer.

+Contemporary work on CJT has resulted in both the generalisation and challenging of these conditions, with these challenges being both analytic and empiric.

-**Voter Competence**.
-The first key condition is that voters must have a better than even chance of selecting correct option and the prior odds as to which of the alternatives is the correct one are even.
-This condition is essential as the CJT has symetric implications.
-While large enough majorities are almost certain to select the correct alternative when their competence is better than 50%, they are also nearly certain to select the incorrect alternative when their competence is worse than 50%.
+The requirement for **Voter Competence** is essential as the CJT has symetric implications.
+While large enough majorities are almost certain to select the correct alternative when their competence is better than 50%, they are also nearly certain to select the incorrect alternative when their competence is worse than 50%.....

 @Paroush1998 Paroush relaxes the competence requirement so that individual competence is bounded away from 0.5.
 Individuals who are almost close to 0.5 do not (necessarily) contribute to the democratic decision making process. p19